mininit/CliWaifuTamagotchi/README.md

 #### **Warning:**
 * Missing/malformed ASCII files may cause a wrong output; handle carefully if modifying assets inside the structure.

-#### **Read, if you want to contribute:**
+#### **Read if you want to contribute:**
-* Project lives only because there are people who use it.
-Let's make sure we do it for people, not to recieve another achivement to out profiles.
+* The project lives only because there are people who use it.
+Let's make sure we build it for people, not to earn another achievement for our profiles.
 * Keep the code clean and constructive.
+* Keep the project PG.
+* Keep the Unix philosophy principle: a program should do one thing and do it well.
-* Two main goals of the project:
+* The two main goals of the project:
-  * As cusomizable TUI as we can get.
+  * A TUI that is as customizable as we can make it.
-  * As lightweight tool as we can create, since the project assumes users leave it on the background.
+  * A tool that is as lightweight as possible, since the project assumes users leave it running in the background.

-#### **Future plans:**
+#### **Future plans you can help with:**
 * More interactions (feeding, timed events, stats).
 * Save selected outfit and preferences.
 * Unit tests and error handling improvements.
-* Husbando version ("Swap Mode").
+* Custom separate font support (because a lot of people meet problems with visuals with their fonts).
 * Maybe "Pose Mode" - loop animation or specific pose to select and have on the background.
-* Maybe handle stderr so Waifu reacts to the errors you get during your work.
+* Maybe separate module handle stderr so Waifu reacts to the errors you get during your work.
+* Maybe separate module to use a ChatBot.

 ---